 22. Cuckoos

-There are many different species within this family such as common or European cuckoo, roadrunners, koels, malkohas, couas and anis.
+This family has many different species, such as common or European cuckoo, roadrunners, koels, malkohas, couas, and anis.

-They also exhibit behavior like brood parasitism where they lay eggs in other nests so that their chicks can get more food from host parents than its own.
+They also exhibit behavior like brood parasitism, where they lay eggs in other nests so that their chicks can get more food from host parents than their own.

 Kingdom | Animalia |